andjela555/PortfolioProjects/README.md

-This repository contains the experience gained out of curiosity and/or through college
+This repository contains the experience gained out of curiosity and/or through college.